CodeEvo: Interaction-Driven Synthesis of Code-centric Data through Hybrid and Iterative Feedback: Abstract

 \section{Abstract}

-Acquiring high-quality instruction-code pairs is essential for training Large Language Models (LLMs) for code generation.
-Manually curated data is expensive and inherently limited in scale, motivating the development of code-centric synthesis methods.
-Yet, current approaches either focus on augmenting existing code or rely on predefined heuristics, both lacking rigorous data validation, which results in synthetic data that is ungrounded, repetitive, or overly simplistic.
-Inspired by collaborative programming practices, we propose \ours, a framework that synthesizes code data through iterative interactions between two LLM agents: a \textit{Coder}, which generates candidate code and test cases based on given instructions, and a \textit{Reviewer}, which guides the synthesis process by producing new instructions and feedback.
-We further introduce a hybrid feedback mechanism that combines compiler determinism with the generative flexibility of agents, enabling automatic quality control throughout synthesis.
-Extensive experiments demonstrate that models fine-tuned on \ours data significantly outperform established baselines across code generation benchmarks with various difficulties.
-In-depth analyses further provide insights from multiple perspectives into effective code-centric data synthesis.
+Acquiring high-quality instruction-code pairs is essential for training Large Language Models for code generation.
+While automated synthesis has emerged as an alternative to expensive manual curation, current approaches often rely on rigid heuristics, yielding data that is ungrounded or lacks logical complexity.
+We propose \ours, a dual-agent architecture comprising a Coder for iterative solution synthesis and a Reviewer to orchestrate the generation trajectory.
+To transcend the limitations of existing heuristics, the Reviewer formulates a Schema to systematically architect logic and complexity through an interleaved synthesis of instructions and code.
+This process is further reinforced by a hybrid verification protocol synergizing deterministic compiler feedback with semantic evaluation.
+Under this framework, we construct \ourdata, a large-scale dataset of instruction–code pairs with stepped difficulty levels.
+Extensive experiments demonstrate that models fine-tuned on \ours data consistently outperform established baselines across code generation benchmarks.
+In-depth analyses further provide insights into effective code-centric data synthesis.
+Code and data are available at \url{https://github.com/QiushiSun/CodeEvo}.